Last updated on May 10th, 2018

 15) We now go to the ProcessThree sheet and click on the button to run the macro, once we have filled in all the data for the trial experiment.

 We can see that after Step Five, we could stop running the experiment since the desired reduction was obtained.
+The above operation follows the Do While Loop in Excel VBA.

-Our Results in Context: When evaluating the trials, Process One (the enzymatic cocktail) method of reducing HCN content in the cassava cultivar, Process Two (the alkali) method of reducing HCN content in the cassava cultivar and Process Three (the acidic) method of reducing HCN content in the cassava cultivar, we can see that Process Three was the most effective.
+From our analysis, we can see that Process Three was the most effective.
 Using our macro, we were able to determine that we could stop the experimental run after Step Five in Process Three, whereas we only achieved the desired cyanide reduction after Step Nine with Process One, and Process Two did not yield the desired cyanide reduction for the entire experimental run with all the steps.

 Download Working File